 Economic and noneconomic losses also are referred to as compensatory damages.
 In general, economic damages may be easier to demonstrate than noneconomic losses.
 Economic damages may include medical or veterinary bills, lost wages, future rehabilitative costs, and other financial losses.
 Noneconomic damages, on the other hand, cover emotional losses such as pain and suffering, trauma, and loss of companionship.

-When to File a Dog Attack Claim
+When Does Someone File a Dog Attack Claim?

 The statute of limitations determines the timeline for legal action.
 Following personal injury or property damage losses, claimants must act within the statute of limitations.
 According to state law, the statutory deadline for dog bite cases is two years.
 However, the court may consider extensions in certain cases.

 One possible exception is if the injured party becomes aware of damages after the original statute of limitations has ended.
 In these situations, a claimant may receive an additional year to file their claim.

 Abiding by the statute of limitations is a requisite step in any lawsuit.
 A canine bite lawyer in East Hartford could assist individuals in meeting all legal deadlines.

 When a dog bites you, it represents a breach of trust between you and the dog owner.
 After all, the primary responsibility of a dog owner is to prevent their pets from causing harm to others.
 There are typically warning signs before an attack, and responsible dog owners are required to be cognizant of these signs.

 When a dog owner fails to act responsibly and their pet bites you, you should take legal action.
 An East Hartford dog bite lawyer could help you recover damages and become your legal advocate throughout the claims process.